 The Directors strive to attend all Board meetings and meetings of Committees of which they are members.
-In 2023, an overall attendance rate of 100 per cent was achieved for scheduled meetings by our Directors.
-Board members may optionally attend meetings of any Board Committee for which they are not a member.
-Through this, Board members can both contribute to and gain comfort with the level of knowledge, engagement and participation of those on other Committees.
+In 2024, an overall attendance rate of 99 per cent was achieved for scheduled meetings by our Directors.

-As a matter of good governance, each Board and Committee meeting agenda includes dedicated time for in-camera sessions with and without the President & CEO.
+As a matter of good governance, each Board and Committee meeting agenda includes dedicated time for in-camera sessions with and without the President & CEO (the only non-independent Director).
 In the instance of the Audit Committee, in-camera sessions are also held separately at each meeting with the external and internal auditors.